-Where New York Started in 2020
+Where New York Started at the Beginning of 2023

-- Automatic Voter Registration: Front-End
+- Automatic Voter Registration: Partial AVR

 - Online Voter Registration: DMV ID